 What Escrow Accounts Don’t Cover

 Escrow accounts don’t cover all the expenses related to homeownership.
-Your lender or servicer won’t collect money to pay your utility bills or homeowners association dues, for instance.
+Your lender or servicer won’t collect money to pay your utility bills or HOA fees, for instance.

 Supplemental tax bills are also not covered by escrow accounts.
-Supplemental tax bills are one-time tax bills that are issued due to a change in ownership or new construction.
-Since your lender can’t predict when you’ll get a supplemental tax bill or how much it will be, these bills aren’t covered by escrow.
+These are one-time tax bills that are issued due to a change in ownership or new construction.
+Your lender can’t predict when you’ll get a supplemental tax bill or how much it will be.

 It’s possible to pay for property taxes and insurance yourself instead of using an escrow account.
 Doing so will lower your monthly mortgage payment, but you’ll have to save for tax and insurance payments on your own.

 Not everyone will have the opportunity to opt out of having an escrow account on their loan.
 Escrow accounts are sometimes a requirement.
 For VA loans, for example, you’ll need 10% down and a strong credit profile to opt out of having an escrow account.
+For conventional loans, you’ll need to have a down payment of 20% or more.
 FHA loans require all borrowers to have an escrow account.

 It’s also possible to use your escrow account for some expenses and not others.
 Sometimes lenders require escrow for property taxes but not homeowners insurance.